Start Here

 Yes, death features heavily.

 Serialised fiction is sent out EVERY FRIDAY.
 This way, you can have it ready to read over your weekend.
+Each story is sent out for free as it is shared, then paywalled after a time.

 If you love these stories too much to wait each week, or do not wish to subscribe but still want to read the Tales, you can an buy ebook omnibus edition of the first four Tales here, and the ebook of the novel Death in Harmony, here.